jonburdon/calm-little-stars/README.md

 The following testing protocols were followed for each page on desktop, mobile and tablet devices.

-1. Navigation Bar
+* Navigation Bar
-i.
-Verify that each link is correctly hyperlinked to the appropriate page.
-During testing, the brand text was found to be incorrectly linked. ii.
-Verify that the menu item visited is signified as the active page. iii.
-Hover over and off the button in the menu to ensure hover behaviour is as expected. iv.
-Change the width of the browser to ensure the navbar collapses when expected.
+1. Verify that each link is correctly hyperlinked to the appropriate page.
+During testing, the brand text was found to be incorrectly linked.
+2. Verify that the menu item visited is signified as the active page.
+3. Hover over and off the button in the menu to ensure hover behaviour is as expected.
+4. Change the width of the browser to ensure the navbar collapses when expected.
-v.
-Click on the navbar toggler icon to ensure the navbar menu opens as expected. vi.
-Verify that the text on the collapsed menu is clearly readbable and does not interfere with page content.
+5. Click on the navbar toggler icon to ensure the navbar menu opens as expected.
+6. Verify that the text on the collapsed menu is clearly readbable and does not interfere with page content.
+7. Hover over the brand text and verify the hover behaviour is as expected.
+8. Hover over each link and verify that the hover behaviour is as expected.

-2. Page content
+* Page content
-3. i.
+1. Resize the width of the browser and verify that the content resizes for different screen sizes as expected.
+2. Verify that any content that should be hidden on smaller screen sizes is hidden on those screens
+3. Verify there is no overflow

+* Footer
+1. Enter a correct email address in the text field and click the submit button
+2. Enter an incorrect email address in the text field and verify this is validated when the submit button is clicked
+3. Hover over the social media buttons and verify that they behave as expected.

 ### Testing protocol for the entire site

+* Header
+1. Verify that the header is identical on every page.

+* Main content

+* Footer
+1. Verify that the footer is identical on every page.

+* Misc
+1. Verify that the favicon has loaded.
+2.

 ## Deployment